Hamilton Divorce Lawyer Helping Families for Nearly Two Decades

 - You received it as a gift or inherited it.

 Do You Believe Your Spouse May Be Hiding Assets?

 If you are concerned about the possibility of hidden assets, we can conduct a thorough discovery, which includes looking at bank records and credit card statements.
 If necessary, we retain forensic accountants and other financial experts to trace the other party’s expenditures or uncover concealed information.

-From our Hamilton office, we serve clients in West Chester, Fairfield and beyond.
-Arrange an initial consultation by calling us at 513-895-0030.
-You can also reach the Law Office of Kristen L. Campbell, LLC, by email.
+Our Hamilton office serves clients in West Chester, Fairfield and beyond.
+Arrange a consultation by calling 513-895-0030.
+You can also reach our Hamilton divorce lawyer by email.